AIStats-GmGM/GmGM/README.md

 # GmGM: Gaussian multi-Graphical Model

-This repository contains the implementation of and experiments on our algorithm presented in the paper "GmGM: a fast Gaussian graphical model for multi-modal data".
+This repository contains the implementation of and experiments on our algorithm presented in the paper "GmGM: a fast multi-axis Gaussian graphical model".
 (TODO: Add arXiv link, once its up)

 It is meant to find graphs that represent data, in the multi-modal context.
 For example, consider the following dataset: